Advertisement

 What is it like to drive?

 Despite its imposing size it’s an easy car to, erm, operate.
-There’s a column mounted drive controller; push the start button on the end of that – putting it there allows the air vent closest to the driver to be bigger – and twist the selector forward for drive or back for reverse.
+There’s a column-mounted drive controller; push the start button on the end of that (putting it there allows the air vent closest to the driver to be bigger) and twist the selector forward for drive or back for reverse.
 There’s even haptic feedback for the latter.

 Advertisement - Page continues below

 Behind the wheel are a pair of nicely finished paddle shifters that adjust the level of regenerative braking.
 You can go from coasting to single-pedal driving but you’re most likely to modulate the brakes yourself as normal.
 In which case the Ioniq 9 stops very effectively.
+Well, for something the wrong side of 2.6 tonnes.

 There’s obviously a lot of real estate going on here, but that’s what 360-degree cameras and parking sensors are for, right?